chevalierc/mysqlHelper-for-node/README.md

 ##Querying

 All methods follow the format: `sqlHelper.method( query_object, callback )`.
-If you wish to query on a specific database add its name to the `query_object` with the parameter `db_name`
+If you wish to query on a specific database add its name to the `query_object` with the parameter `db_name`.

+See example for how to use a find_object

 `sqlHelper.create( {table, object}, callback)`